Unconditional Surrender (sculpture)

-Unconditional Surrender is a series of computer-generated statues by Seward Johnson that resemble an iconic 1945 photograph by Alfred Eisenstaedt, V–J day in Times Square, but was said by Johnson to be based on a similar, less well-known, photograph by Victor Jorgensen that is in the public domain.
-The first in the series was installed temporarily in Sarasota, Florida, then was moved to San Diego, California and New York City.
+Unconditional Surrender is a series of computer-generated statues by Seward Johnson that resemble an iconic 1945 photograph by Alfred Eisenstaedt, V–J day in Times Square.
+However, they were said by Johnson to be based on a similar, lesser-known, photograph by Victor Jorgensen that is in the public domain.
+The first in the series was installed temporarily in Sarasota, Florida, then was moved to San Diego, California, and New York City.
 Other copies have been installed in Hamilton, New Jersey; Pearl Harbor, Hawaii; and Normandy, France.
 Johnson later identified the statue at exhibitions as "Embracing Peace" for the risqué double entendre when spoken.

 2005: First temporary installation in Sarasota

 Seward Johnson manufactured a life-size bronze precursor to the huge statues of Unconditional Surrender using a computer copying technology that would be used for the entire series.
 A 25-feet-tall (7.6 m) styrofoam version of the statue was part of a temporary exhibition in Sarasota, Florida in 2005, at its bay front.
 The technology he used copies two-dimensional images in order to manufacture three-dimensional objects.

 Johnson proceeded with the manufacture of aluminum versions of the 25-feet-tall statue, marketing them through a foundation he had created.
 He offered copies ranging from $542,500 for styrofoam (plastic), $980,000 for aluminum, and $1,140,000 for bronze.
 Johnson established the Sculpture Foundation to disseminate his work.